Code-Institute-Submissions/TjoAlex-constructionconsultant/README.md

 I want my users as easily as possible to get knowledge and understanding about a construction consultant more so the company's own construction consultant and find interest and inspiration to start their own building project by imagine the company as their guide in that process and feel safe with that.

 # Structure
 This project is a multi page website.
 This to provide large amount of information by dividing that into sections and pages, making sure the information won't be too overwhelming, messy and hard to understand as well as it makes it a lot easier to find the information one might be looking for.
 That because the pages won't need to be too long and you can quickly find what you was looking for by using the navigation bar and following the headings that helsp the user find even more easily on the site.
-As a user you will find 3 different pages one for introduction and first presentation known as home page, one for the companys services and vision and one for the contact infromation.
-As a first experience the user will find a big header with the company name clearly dislpayed, By either scrolling down or pressing the menu options on top right of the site, the user can de find mor einformation.
+As a user you will find 3 different pages one for introduction and first presentation known as home page, one for the companys services (The about page) and vision and one for the contact infromation (the contact page).
+As a first experience the user will find a big header with the company name clearly dislpayed, By either scrolling down or pressing the menu options on top right of the site.
 By scrolling down in the first visit information about almost everything in the company will be provided, this in a short description guiding the user to either visit the about and contact page to know more.
 The pages structure are designed to keep pretty similar design, not making them too different from each other baring in minde that this then provide intuitve learning for the user.

 # Wireframes
 * Original wireframes can be found <a href="images/wireframe">here</a>